 SBA Loan Requirements

-You will need to submit a business plan explaining your product or service, your sales expectations, your current debts, your competitors and your plan for how you will use the loan.
+You’ll need to submit a business plan explaining your product or service, your sales expectations, your current debts, your competitors and your plan for how you will use the loan.
 This application should also include up-to-date financial statements for your business.

-The lender will want to see your tax returns from the past three years, even if you weren’t running the business during all this time.
+The lender will also want to see your tax returns from the past three years, even if you weren’t running the business during all this time.
 Finally, you may need to put up collateral and personally guarantee payment of the loan, which means you would agree to repay the money even if your small business closes.

 The SBA lender will review all of this information to make a decision, which can take several months.